gveran22/MetaIBS/scripts/analysis-individual/LoPresti-2019/01_Dada2-LoPresti_Notes.md

 - V1-V3 variable regions (about 450bp)
 - FWD - 28F - 5’ - TTTGATCNTGGCTCAG - 3’
 - REV -  519R - 5’ - GTNTTACNGCGGCKGCTG - 3’
-- forward primer found at the beginning of most of the reads (in its forward orientation)
+- forward primer found at the beginning of the reads (in its forward orientation)

 ## Filtering
 - **primers removal** - \~84% reads kept per sample.